scottmaran/pitch_prediction/report.md

 # Exploratory Data Analysis

 There are 662 unique pitchers in the dataset.
 There are a wide range of different pitch type distributions from different pitchers.
-Multiple pitchers with hundreds of pitchers throw Four-Seam Fastballs over 80% of the time while some never throw them while around 15% of pitchers throw Four-Seam Fastballs less than 10% of the time.
-For every one of 'FF', 'FT', 'SI', 'FC', 'FS', 'SL', 'CU', there's at least one pitcher who throws it at least 75% of the time (and has a reasonably large sample size).
+Multiple pitchers with hundreds of pitchers throw Four-Seam Fastballs over 80% of the time while some never throw them.
+Around 15% of pitchers throw Four-Seam Fastballs less than 10% of the time.
+For every one of 'FF', 'FT', 'SI', 'FC', 'FS', 'SL', 'CU', there's at least one pitcher who throws that type at least 75% of the time (with a reasonably large sample size).

 The distribution of pitch types: